 What do you know about your students beyond gender and race?
-How do other individual identity characteristics intersect with one another and overlap?
+How do other individual identity characteristics "intersect" with one another and overlap?

-Institutions need to move beyond the common demographics of gender, race and ethnicity, socioeconomic background, and enrollment status to recognize the combination of the social identities and lived experiences that support or hinder students' success.
+Institutions need to move beyond the common demographics of gender, race and ethnicity, socio-economic background, and enrollment status to recognize the combination of the social identities and lived experiences that support or hinder students' success.
 A common misperception is that students fail to enroll, re-enroll, or persist through college due to academic failure.
-In reality, more than half (55 percent of 13,000 respondents) say work and family commitments, course schedules, and transportation are major concerns to enrolling in college.12 Institutions are not typically designed to meet these types of needs as they have too often been considered "nonacademic" despite being the main causes of students dropping or stopping out.
+In reality, more than half (55 percent of 13,000 respondents) say work and family commitments, course schedules, and transportation are major concerns to enrolling in college.
+12 Institutions are not typically designed to meet these types of needs as they have too often been considered "non-academic" despite being the main causes of students dropping or stopping out.
 Thus, we must focus our efforts on understanding more about our students than their academic data and background.
-To design a support that encompasses all students, not just the 18-to-21-year-old bracket, institutions should consider exploring:
+To design a support that encompasses all students, not just the 18 to 21-year-old bracket, institutions should consider exploring:

-Jaggars, S. S., Fletcher, J., Stacey, G. W., & Little, J. M. (2014).
-Simplifying ComplexityiIn the Student Experience: Gathering Data.
+11 Jaggars, S. S., Fletcher, J., Stacey, G. W., & Little, J. M. (2014).
+Simplifying complexity in the student experience: Gathering data.
 New York, NY: Columbia University, Teachers College, Community College Research Center.

-- Who are the students? - Where do they live (or where did they live prior to enrollment)? - What do they value? - What are their goals (academic, career, personal)?
+- Who are the students?

+- Where do they live (or did live prior to enroll-ment)?

+- ▶ What do they value?

+- What are their goals (academic, career, personal)?

 - How do they feel about the institution and seeking support?

-- What do they struggle most with?
+- ▶ What do they struggle most with?

-- What do they think they need support in?
+- ▶ What do they think they need support in?

-- How do they think they use services?
+- ▶ How do they think they use services?

-- How do they actually use services?
+- ▶ How do they actually use services?

 The "whole student" comes to class, bringing with them their lived and learned experiences, trying to navigate a system of higher education that was not necessarily designed for them.
 In order to move the needle on student success for minoritized students, institutions must understand the totality of factors that undermine success for different student populations.
-For example, student academic achievement is not isolated to
+For example, student academic achievement is not isolated to math, science, or language ability.
+It is influenced by beliefs, preparation, lived experiences, access to health and learning resources, the financial income of the student's family, and racist inequities in systems and structures.